juju/juju-gui-charm/HACKING.md

 for these tests.
 At this time, we recommend using other environments, such as OpenStack; but we will periodically check the tests in LXC environments because it would be great to be able to use it.
-If you do want to use LXC, you will need to install the apt-cacher-ng and lxc packages.
+If you do want to use LXC, you will need to install the `apt-cacher-ng` and `lxc` packages.

 Currently running tests on a local environment is quite slow (with quantal host and precise container at least), so you may want to further increase the `jitsu test` command timeout.

-If Jitsu generates errors about not being able to bootstrap...
+If Jitsu generates errors about not being able to bootstrap:

     CalledProcessError: Command '['juju', 'bootstrap']'...

-...or if it hangs, then you may need to bootstrap the environment yourself and pass the --no-bootstrap switch to Jitsu.
+or if it hangs, then you may need to bootstrap the environment yourself and pass the --no-bootstrap switch to Jitsu.

 ## Running the Charm From Development ##